Brayden Point: Tampa Bay Lightning (2016–present)

 On January 24, 2018, Point was named to the 2018 NHL All-Star Game.
 Point replaced injured teammate Victor Hedman.
 This was Point's first selection to the All-Star Game.
 After the All-Star break, Point was the 3rd highest scorer on his team, and the top game-winning goal scorer, with 10 goals.
 On April 12, Point appeared in his first career NHL Stanley Cup playoff game in the first game in the first round of the 2018 playoffs, a 5–2 Lightning win over the visiting New Jersey Devils.
 Point recorded his first career playoff assist and point in the Lightning victory.
 On April 14, Point recorded his first career playoff goal, which came in game two of the series, ending in a 5–3 Lightning win over the Devils at Amalie Arena.
-After defeating the eighth-seeded Devils in five games in the first round, the Lightning would defeat the third-seeded Boston Bruins in five games in the second round before getting defeated in seven games by the second-seeded and eventual Stanley Cup champion Washington Capitals, one win short from reaching the Stanley Cup Finals.
+After defeating the eighth-seeded Devils in five games in the first round, the Lightning would defeat the third-seeded Boston Bruins in five games in the second round before getting defeated in seven games by the second-seeded and eventual Stanley Cup champion Washington Capitals, one win short from reaching the Stanley Cup Final.
 Point ended his first playoff with seven goals and nine assists for 16 points in all 17 games.

 Point recorded his first career natural hat-trick in a 4–3 win over the Pittsburgh Penguins on November 15, 2018.
 He recorded his three goals within 1 minute and 31 seconds, the sixth-fastest three goals scored in NHL history.
 Point ended the 2018–19 season with 41 goals and 51 assists for 92 points in 79 games, helping the Lightning capture their first Presidents' Trophy in franchise history before ultimately being swept in the first round of the 2019 playoffs by the eighth-seeded Columbus Blue Jackets and ending the playoff with one goal and no assists for one point in all four games.